JasperFx/jasper/documentation/documentation/getting_started.md

 ## Standalone Jasper Application

+<[info]>
+Even internally, Jasper uses ASP.Net Core's Hosting model for bootstrapping
+<[/info]>

-To create a standalone Jasper service, the quickest thing to do is to use a [dotnet new](https://docs.microsoft.com/en-us/dotnet/core/tools/dotnet-new?tabs=netcore21) template.
+To create a standalone, headless Jasper service, the quickest thing to do is to use a [dotnet new](https://docs.microsoft.com/en-us/dotnet/core/tools/dotnet-new?tabs=netcore21) template.
 First, install the latest `JasperTemplates` with this command:

 ```
 dotnet new --install JasperTemplates